brycekroencke/FogLAMP-Manage-Docs/docs/data-flows.rst

 additional processing on data in-flight.
 Filters can transform readings, add/subtract readings, and enrich readings with metadata.
 Several Filters can be applied to an entity in succession to form a Filter pipeline.
-Filters can be as simple as converting Farenheit data to Celsicus or Filters can be more complex such as running ML inference on the data stream.
+Filters can be as simple as converting Fahrenheit data to Celsius or Filters can be more complex such as running ML inference on the data stream.

 Ad Hoc Filters